Blog Layout

 Estimated Additional Connection Requirements By 2050

-That’s not one of those options, that’s all those options combined!
-In the next 10 years approximately 3 GW of generation will need to be built, for perspective in the last 10 years only 0.9 GW of renewable energy power stations were commissioned.
+That’s not just one of those options; that’s all those options combined!
+Over the next 10 years, approximately 3 GW of generation will need to be built.
+For perspective, in the last 10 years, only 0.9 GW of renewable energy power stations were commissioned.
+Energy consultants play a crucial role in helping businesses navigate this transition, providing expert advice on sustainable energy solutions and strategies to meet the growing demand.
 So, if you’re in the turbine or solar panel sector it might be a good idea to stock up.

 Around the office our favourite option is rapid expansion of tidal power.
 Proximity to main users, less impact on the general public than wind turbines, consistent year round and scalable.
 The main issue would be the impact on the marine environment but through good planning and strategy this could be mitigated but the fact of the matter is there’s no perfect solution.
 Although this does look promising.